API Client Basics

 - Cache responses globally

-CotomyApi does not introduce a client-side data store.
+CotomyApi does not retain request/response state between calls and does not introduce a client-side data store.

 Note: Rendering API Responses